-I originally started working on a sports website (sportingperformance.co.uk) following the completion of my Masters Degree in Sports and Exercise Science.
+I originally started working on a sports website following the completion of my Masters Degree in Sports and Exercise Science.
 The website originally started as a bit of a fun project but quickly grew in both content and visitor numbers.
-I have since moved the sportingperformance.co.uk website over to my new site training4edurance.co.uk.
-The main reason for the change was to have a specific endurance training website – an area that is of particular interest to me.

 My main motivation in creating the website was to provide scientifically backed training information and nutritional advice for a range of endurance sports.
 I feel that there is a lack of freely available and scientifically backed training information.

-I am in the process of adding a number of new articles and sections to this site including a cycling section and triathlon section.
+I am in the process of updating large parts of this website and posting more regular blog posts.
 If there are any additional areas that you would like me to look at please let me know and if I feel it will be of benefit to the site then I will take a look at possibly adding them.
 To contact me: please click here to use the web contact form.

 My Endurance Training Experience